 Next on our list is Craigieburn Valley, around an hour and a half from Christchurch.
 This no-frills resort is ideal for a true New Zealand backcountry experience, with steep chutes and powder bowls aplenty.
 Notable areas include Middle Basin and Hamilton Peak.

 Like other club fields, Craigieburn Valley provides a stripped-back, authentic time on and off the mountain.
 You’ll find basic facilities, including a small rental shop and a ski school.
-However, if you’re learning or need to rent equipment, Craigieburn Valley might not be your best resort.
+However, if you’re learning or need to rent equipment, Craigieburn Valley might not be your best ski resort.
 It’s far more suited to ski touring and dropping into big lines.
 In fact, Craigieburn is a dream for that type of riding.
 Plus, the challenging runs and lift system scare off a lot of riders, so you're likely to have fresh tracks all day without waiting for one of the rope tows or nutcracker lifts.

 Keen to stay on the mountain?
 You'll find basic lodges with communal meals and a simple, fuss-free stay.
 This means no loud partying or lavish feasts.
 However, instead, you’ll have tons of good times with like-minded people wanting an early night for first tracks at dawn.
-There’s no doubt Craigieburn Valley is a unique resort with unparalleled backcountry riding.
+There’s no doubt Craigieburn Valley is a unique ski resort with unparalleled backcountry riding.

 Capping off our list is Whakapapa on the northwestern slopes of Mount Ruapehu, about 4.5 hours from Auckland.
 This resort is the largest in New Zealand, with 1,361 acres, 65 marked trails, and eight lifts.
-Known for its diverse terrain, Whakapapa is the perfect destination to ski New Zealand.
+Known for its diverse terrain, Whakapapa is the perfect destination for skiing New Zealand.
 Plus, it receives a steady and respectable 15 feet of snow annually, providing plenty of opportunities for beginners and advanced skiers.

 Despite its size, on-mountain accommodation options are limited.
 So, to get the most out of your trip, we recommend staying in either National Park Village or Ohakune.
 If you’re hungry, grab a bite on the mountain at The Pinnacles Restaurant or Lorenz’s Bar and Café.
 Once you're done for the day, head down to spots like Schnapps Bar and Powderkeg Restaurant and Bar – and cheers to an epic day of riding.

-Well, that's it — our list of the 10 best resorts in New Zealand!
+Well, that's it — our list of the 10 best ski resorts in New Zealand!
 Of course, we had to draw the line somewhere – and we may have missed some gems – but we think we've included a nice mix of developed and authentic resorts to keep you busy.
-However, remember – if you visit any of the resorts in the Craigieburn Range, make sure you’re confident on rope tows and nutcrackers.
+However, remember – if you visit any of the ski resorts in the Craigieburn Range, make sure you’re confident on rope tows and nutcrackers.
 Otherwise, it's a long way to drive to eat snow!

 Related reading: